RSE-Sheffield/RSE-Sheffield.github.io/_newsletters/2022-02-10-newsletter.md

 type: text
 ---

-## University of Sheffield Research Software Engineering Team Newsletter December 2021
+## The University of Sheffield Research Software Engineering Community Newsletter February 2022

 Hi everyone!

-Welcome to the monthly newsletter from the [Research Software Engineering Team](https://rse.shef.ac.uk/) at The University of Sheffield.
+Welcome to the monthly newsletter for the [Research Software Engineering Community](https://rse.shef.ac.uk/) at The University of Sheffield.

 ### Code Clinics